bhc1010/pyxm/README.md

 Atom is a task management system for scanning tunneling microscopes written in Python 3.11, with the PySide6 GUI library.
 It aims to provide a simple and intuitive interface for users to queue up multiple sets of images and spectroscopy tasks to preform in a user-defined order.
 TCP/IP commands can be customized through a JSON file to fit the needs of any system.
+Atom is designed to communicate with an already existing STM controller and cannot control an STM directly.

-**⚠️ Note: atom is currently in an experimental stage and only been tested on the RHK PanScan Freedom system. ⚠️**
+**⚠️ Note: Atom is currently in an experimental stage and only been tested on the RHK PanScan Freedom system. ⚠️**

 ## Features

 - [x] Connect to an STM device using TCP/IP sockets
 - [x] Fine-tuned control of STM parameters with easy-to-use input fields.
 - [x] Simultaneous execution and creation of tasks allowing for versatile experimentation and efficient workflow management.
-- [ ] Preview STM images inside scan area.
+- [ ] Preview images from a task inside scan area.
+- [ ] Save task sets for reuse or documentation.
-- [ ] Customize TCP/IP commands to accomodate the syntax used by the users STM controller.
+- [ ] Customize TCP/IP commands to accomodate syntax used by the users STM controller.

 ## Installation

-1. Download the latest release of SAM 9000 from the [Releases](https://github.com/bhc1010/sam9000/releases) section.
+The latest release of Atom can be downloaded from the [releases](https://github.com/bhc1010/atom/releases) section.

-2. Extract the downloaded archive to a location of your choice.

-3. Run the SAM 9000 executable appropriate for your operating system.

 ## Build from source